LovePelmeni/DeepfakeStream/docs/face_detection/DETECTOR.md

-Passing the entire image to the network may introduce unnecessary features and computations, to the model, we want to crop and refine faces from the image, align them, then apply additional augmentations to small portion of uncertainty and make dataset more diverse.
+Passing the entire image to the network may introduce unnecessary features and computations, to the model, we want to crop and refine faces from the image, align them, then apply additional augmentations to make dataset more diverse.
 Example of face preprocessing pipeline we used is presented down below.

 <p align="center">
   <a><img src="https://github.com/LovePelmeni/DeepfakeStream/blob/main/docs/imgs/detection/roi_extraction.png" style="width: 80%; height: 80%"></a>